TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 2. Finally sign in to the chat with your newly minted Github account [here](https://gitter.im/TheOdinProject/theodinproject).
 Jump in and introduce yourself; tell us your story!
 Where are you from?
 What made you aspire to become a web developer?
 What are your hopes and dreams?
 We encourage you to keep on sharing your thoughts AND your code.

-There are chat rooms for every development topic covered by Odin and beyond.
+We have chat rooms for every development topic covered by Odin and beyond.
 You can view all the rooms we currently have [here](https://gitter.im/orgs/TheOdinProject/rooms).

 Read on to find out how to make of our community.